sunnyrain0827/Disease_data_integration/README.md

 # Disease data integration

-Background: This repo is for the data integration of the HLCA v2 datasets.
+Background: This repo is for the data integration of the lung datasets.

 The notebooks included are: